timhugh/bujo/README.md

 ## History

-I created [Bujo.nvim](https://github.com/timhugh/bujo.nvim) as sort of mishmash of Obsidian and Orgmode accessible from any project I have open in Neovim.
+I created [Bujo.nvim](https://github.com/timhugh/bujo.nvim) as a sort of mishmash of Obsidian and Orgmode accessible from any project I have open in Neovim.
 I love using Neovim, but I also sometimes use other editors and I didn't love the friction of having to open up Neovim in a terminal to use my journal anytime I was moonlighting in Cursor or Zed.

 The original idea for this was to just duplicate Bujo.nvim in Rust as a Zed extension, but Zed's extension API doesn't yet support custom commands and then I would have to duplicate it again to support VSCode, Cursor, Jetbrains, etc. so I needed a better approach.
 Luckily, 90% of the functionality of the Bujo.nvim plugin is actually just finding and opening files, which is a very trivial thing to do!